tokenly/xcp-gateway/README.md

 ##Features

-* Send and receive both bitcoin and counterparty assets based on defined exchange rates
+* Send and receive both bitcoin and counterparty assets based on fixed or dynamic exchange rates
 * Accept multiple tokens at different exchange rates
+* Dynamic exchange rates which can be sourced from a custom function, an API request (JSON) or a feed broadcasted on the blockchain.
 * Ability to automatically issue new tokens when the local supply runs out (requires source address to have ownership of the token in question)
 * Customizable fees and other options
 * Support for multiple gateways running simultaneously